German parliament suspends debt brake to fight coronavirus outbreak

 The government's package includes a supplementary government budget of 156 billion euros, 100 billion euros for an economic stability fund that can take direct equity stakes in companies, and 100 billion euros in credit to public-sector development bank KfW for loans to struggling businesses.
 On top of that, the stability fund will offer 400 billion euros in loan guarantees to secure corporate debt at risk of defaulting, taking the overall package to more than 750 billion euros.

 The government will give the KfW bank debt authorisation worth up to 200 billion euros.
 That means overall new borrowing could rise to as much as 356 billion euros this year, depending on how much companies are making use of the tools.
-The combined sum of new debt represents roughly 10% of Germany's gross domestic product, and that doesn't include a fiscal stimulus package promised by Scholz to take effect after the virus is contained and the economy is picking up again. ($1 = 0.9264 euros) (Writing by Joseph Nasr Editing by Larry King and Angus MacSwan)
+The combined sum of new debt represents roughly 10% of Germany's gross domestic product, and that doesn't include a fiscal stimulus package promised by Scholz to take effect after the virus is contained and the economy is picking up again. ($1 = 0.9264 euros) (Writing by Joseph Nasr and Madeline Chambers Editing by Larry King, Angus MacSwan, Kirsten Donovan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)